 To solve this challenge, Project 20/20 was created in 1992 as a regional eyeglass donation and processing center.
 Organized by the Memphis Annual Conference of the United Methodist Church, the program was supported by more than 500 churches across west Tennessee and west Kentucky.
 Trained volunteers—most of them not optometrists—collected, sorted, and screened donated eyeglasses.
 In 1993, Project 20/20 made its first shipment of glasses to medical teams serving in Costa Rica and Belize.
 With support from the Southern College of Optometry, along with custom-designed equipment and software, the screening process became accurate, efficient, and accessible to volunteers of all ages.
 Since then, tens of thousands of carefully screened eyeglasses have been distributed to medical mission teams around the world, helping people see clearly and improve their quality of life.

-Since the early 1990s, Project 20/20 has supported hundreds of mission trips helping over thousands of people around the world in dozens of countries
+Since the early 1990s, Project 20/20 has supported hundreds of mission trips helping over 100,000+ people around the world in dozens of countries!

 Volunteers clean, screen and package donated eyewear at our lab in Memphis.
 Mission groups request eyewear to help give the gift of vision.
 Anyone can help by donating old eyewear including sunglasses, readers, and prescription.